 LinkedIn Learning has three main divisions, which are

 Also, each division dovetails into several courses and categories.
-Since these are the three of the most critical areas where people seek to learn and develop themselves, LinkedIn Learning provides several programs to develop the client effectively.
+Since these are the three of the most critical areas where people seek to learn and develop themselves, LinkedIn Learning (see also ‘How To Cancel LinkedIn Learning‘) provides several programs to develop the client effectively.

 There are subcategories under the Business category, including leadership and management, skills development and marketing, including online marketing.